Aussie Model Madi Edwards Rocks Low-Cut Lace Lingerie In Racy New Photos

 “Hi Madi!
 You’re the perfect fit for the Summer intake of influencers, send @zaharaswim a message and mention us,” another account commented on the gorgeous update, adding a few flame emoji.

 This is not the first time in recent weeks that the blond beauty has sizzled in a scandalous outfit.
-Previously, The Inquisitr shared that the stunner dropped jaws in another smoking hot look, that time in Las Vegas.
-In the photo, Edwards laid across a couch, showing off her gorgeous figure in a tight white dress that had a few cutouts running up the middle.
-She also showed off ample amounts of cleavage as well as her toned and tanned legs and that photo racked up a ton of likes and comments.
+Previously, The Inquisitr shared that the stunner dropped jaws for another smoking hot look in Las Vegas.
+In the photo, Edwards was lying across a couch and showing off her gorgeous figure in a tight white dress that had a few cutouts running up the middle.
+She also showed off ample amounts of cleavage as well as her toned, tanned legs and that photo racked up a ton of likes and comments.